Nova Scotia MP says he faced death threats as Maritime elver fishery descended into lawlessness | CBC News

 New Democrat MP Lisa Marie Barron from Vancouver Island in British Columbia challenged King.

-"There is no actual evidence that Indigenous people are leading this illegal fisheries or are predominantly seen participating in this illegal fishery," she said."
+"There is no actual evidence that Indigenous people are leading this illegal [fishery] or are predominantly seen participating in this illegal fishery," she said."

 "No, there is specific information," King replied.